coinpayee/isass/readme.md

     $ isass -c < source.sass

- Watch for changes in source files, and automatically update output on any changes.
+ Watches for changes in source files, and automatically update output on any changes.

     $ isass -wo out.css source-dir/